laserpants/groundfork-js/README.md

 };

 api.post('comments', comment, {
-    collection: myFirstPost             // cons this comment to the post's array of links });
+    collection: myFirstPost             // cons this comment to the post's comments });
 ```